grapeot/IFTTTDelay/README.md

 * `delay?event={EVENT}&t={DELAY_IN_MINUTES}&key={IFTTT_KEY}&reset={0,1}`: trigger the IFTTT `event` with the given `key`, after `t` minutes, limited to 35791 minutes.
 Decimal values are supported.
 If `reset` is set to 1, all existing timers of the given key and event will be canceled, and a new timer will be created with the given parameters.
 That is, it "resets" the timer.
 * `cancel?event={EVENT}&key={IFTTT_KEY}`: cancel all the existing timers of the given `key` and `event`.

+## Donation

+This is a free service hosted on my personal server.
+If you like this tool and would like to help me offset the server cost, feel free to [donate through Paypal](https://www.paypal.com/donate?business=3SPXYULC2DV84&no_recurring=0&item_name=Show+your+support+for+IFTTT+Delay&currency_code=USD).